-The preparation of the Company's financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses.
+The preparation of the Group's consolidated financial statements requires management to make judgments, estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses.
 All estimates are based on management's knowledge of current facts and circumstances, assumptions based on that knowledge and their predictions of future events and actions.
 It is reasonably possible, on the basis of existing knowledge, that outcomes within the next financial year that are different from the assumptions made could require a material adjustment to the carrying amount of the asset or liability affected.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which estimates are revised and in any future periods affected.

-Key sources of estimation uncertainty and areas where significant judgments have been made are listed below and discussed throughout the notes to these financial statements including:
+Key sources of estimation uncertainty and areas where significant judgments have been made are listed below and discussed throughout the notes to these consolidated financial statements including:

 - The actuarial assumptions used in the valuation of life and health insurance and investment contract liabilities under the Canadian Asset Liability Method ("CALM") require significant judgment and estimation.
-Key assumptions and considerations in choosing assumptions are discussed in Note 2K and sensitivities are discussed in Note 5B. - Management considers the synergies and future economic benefits to be realised in the initial recognition and measurement of intangibles assets as well as testing of recoverable amounts.
+Key assumptions and considerations in choosing assumptions are discussed in Note 2L and sensitivities are discussed in Note 4B. - In the determination of the fair value of financial instruments, the Group's management exercises judgement in the determination of fair value inputs, particularly those items categorised within level 3 of the fair value hierarchy.
+Refer to note 8. - Management considers the synergies and future economic benefits to be realised in the initial recognition and measurement of intangibles assets as well as testing of recoverable amounts.
 The assessment of the carrying value of intangible assets relies upon the use of forecasts and future results.
-Refer to Note 2J and Note 12. - The actuarial assumptions used in determining the liability and expense of the Company's retirement benefit obligations.
+Refer to Note 2K and Note 11. - The actuarial assumptions used in determining the liability and expense of the Group's retirement benefit obligations.
 Management reviews previous experience of its plan members and market conditions for the year.
-Refer to Note 16. - Management uses independent qualified appraisal services to assist in determining the fair value of investment properties or properties providing collateral for mortgages.
+Refer to Note 15. - Management uses independent qualified appraisal services to assist in determining the fair value of available for sale properties or properties providing collateral for mortgages, for purposes of evaluating possible impairment.
 This fair value assessment requires judgments and estimates on future cash flows and general market conditions.
-Refer to Note 8.
+Refer to Notes 8 and 4.